-Most apples in the U.S. are packed into bushel cartons, usually 40 lb (18.2 kg), depending on variety, and sold by fruit count.
+Most apples are packed into bushel cartons, usually 40 lb (18.2 kg), depending on variety, and sold by fruit count.
 Fruit are commonly packed on 4 to 5 soft fiberboard trays made of soft polystyrene or from recycled newspaper, and cartons are often un-vented.
 Venting to improve cooling velocity is important.
-A two-layer carton that is wider, known as the 60 x 40 pack, is becoming more common in the U.S. and for export to Europe.
+A two-layer carton that is wider, known as the 60 x 40 pack, is becoming more common.
 It has the advantage of minimizing fruit handling as the cartons are placed directly onto display racks at retail.